pranjalkalal/CEH-Exam-Preparation/Chapter8:Sniffing.md

   - Protects against man-in-the-middle attacks.
   - Ensures the integrity of ARP traffic on the network.

-#### 11. Trunk Auto Negotiation
+#### 11. Disabling Trunk Auto Negotiation
 - **Definition**: A feature that allows network devices to automatically negotiate trunking parameters such as VLANs to be carried over a trunk link.
 - **Function**:
   - Uses protocols like DTP (Dynamic Trunking Protocol) to dynamically configure trunk links.
   - Negotiates trunk mode (on, off, auto, desirable).
-- **Benefits**:
+- **Why Disable?**:
-  - Simplifies VLAN management by automating trunk configuration.
-  - Reduces the likelihood of configuration errors.
+  - Trunk auto negotiations are risky because they can inadvertently create unauthorized trunk links, potentially allowing VLAN hopping attacks.
+It's advisable to disable auto negotiations and manually configure trunk links to ensure only intended VLANs are allowed.

 #### 12. BPDU Guard
 - **Definition**: A security feature that protects the Spanning Tree Protocol (STP) by disabling ports that receive unexpected BPDUs (Bridge Protocol Data Units).